mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/pbes/pbes-inst-solving.rst

 Structure graph
 """""""""""""""

 A structure graph, see [KRW12]_, is a graph structure that captures BESs in their full generality.
-Structure graphs generalize other graphs, such as dependency graphs, in the representation of equations systems since they do not require that each vertex necessarily represents a proposition variable occurring at the left-hand side of some equation; also by facilitating to reason about Boolean constants.
+Structure graphs capture information regarding (the order of) fixed points, as well as the structure of the right hand sides of the equations.

 .. _strcture-graph: